bigfix/developer.bigfix.com/site/guide/basics/errors.md

 ## It Used Outside of Whose Clause

-This is an especially confusing error message because it is perfectly legal to use `it` without a `whose` clause as long as you form the syntax correcly.
+This is an especially confusing error message because it is perfectly legal to use `it` without a `whose` clause as long as you form the syntax correctly.
 This message just means that the interpreter does not know what `it` refers to, meaning that there is some systax error related to the word `it`.
 For example:

 {{#example}}
 Q: system folder (name of it & pathname of it)